Our refreshed Emerging Leaders programme

-My vision is for healthcare to be an inclusive profession and inviting bright minds from all communities and backgrounds.
+My vision is for healthcare to be an inclusive profession and invite bright minds from all communities and backgrounds.

 I am particularly looking forward to networking with the other candidates on this course, current and previous, and to hearing about the challenges they have faced in the workplace.
 I feel knowing the challenges of your colleagues, staff and patients is essential for forming all-inclusive policies in healthcare.

 Why Hannah applied

 I applied for the Emerging Leaders Programme for the educational, mentorship and networking opportunities it affords.
 I am at the stage of my career where I am transitioning into independence clinically, academically, and managerially.
 I am a recently appointed substantive consultant transplant and dialysis access surgeon at Guy's and St Thomas' Hospital in London, having been the first and only clinical lecturer in transplant surgery in London.
 I am also the elected chair of ELPAT – a section of the European Society for Organ Transplantation dedicated to the Ethical, Legal and Psychosocial aspects of Transplantation - and the research lead for the Simulation and Interactive Learning (SaIL) Centre at Guy's and St Thomas'.

 Gráinne McKennaNeurosurgery Consultant